workoholyguy/web103_finalproject/milestones/milestone3.md

 You will need to reference the GitHub Project Management guide in the course portal for more information about how to complete each of these steps.

-- [ ] In your repo, create a project board.
+- [x] In your repo, create a project board.
   - *Please be sure to share your project board with the grading team's GitHub **codepathreview**.
 This is separate from your repository's sharing settings.*
+    This is a link to our project board:[https://github.com/users/workoholyguy/projects/1/settings ], not yet sure where else we're supoosed to share it.
-- [ ] In your repo, create at least 5 issues from the features on your feature list.
+- [x] In your repo, create at least 5 issues from the features on your feature list.
 - [ ] In your repo, update the status of issues in your project board.
 - [ ] In your repo, create a GitHub Milestone for each final project unit, corresponding to each of the 5 milestones in your `milestones/` directory.
   - [ ] Set the completion percentage of each milestone.
 The GitHub Milestone for this unit (Milestone 3 - Unit 7) should be 100% completed when you submit for full points.